kyma-project/test-infra/docs/how-to/how-to-handle-gcp-group-creation.md

 1. Add the service accounts with the **MEMBER** role.

-   Replace `GROUP_EMAIL` with the email address of the group you created, and run the following command.
-The command adds the service accounts with the **MEMBER** role:
+1. To add the service accounts with the **MEMBER** role,  replace `GROUP_EMAIL` with the email address of the group you created, and run the following command.

     ```bash
     gcloud identity groups memberships add \